MIKATRUST/sovereign/README.md

 ## Disclaimer
 Please keep in mind:
 * Sovereign is still in its infancy and should not be used as it carries significant risk to the user.
 Proceed with caution and at your own discretion.
+* If you are not a developper you must not use it

 ## Thanks to
 *  https://venthur.de/2021-03-31-python-makefiles.html